-Hebrews 13:1-3 "Keep on loving one another as brothers and sisters . . . show hospitality to strangers . . . remember those in prison . . . and those who are mistreated" (NIV) One of the best ways to "serve God" is to love each other (Hebrews 12:28).
-In the reference to strangers who are actually angels, Paul may have referred to Abraham's kindness to three angels (Genesis 18:1-8), or Lot, who did the same (Genesis 19:1).
-Joseph Smith taught that all angels who visit this earth have or will live on the earth as mortals.
+Heb 13:1-3 (NIV).
+"Keep on loving one another as brothers and sisters . . . show hospitality to strangers, . . . remember those in prison . . . and those who are mistreated."
+One of the best ways to serve God is to love each other (Heb 12:28).
+In reference to strangers who are actually angels, Paul may have referred to Abraham's three angels or Lot's experience (Gen 18:1-8; 19:1).
+Joseph Smith taught that all angels who visit this earth have or will live on it as mortals.
 In asking us to remember those who are in prison or are mistreated, Paul acknowledges his personal appreciation for kindnesses shown to him.
-His message is one of compassion, to feel with others.
+His message is one of compassion.